HenryBernreuter/Basic-Data-Visualizations-In-R/README.md

 # Data Visualizations In R
 This will be an example by example guide to R programming language.

 The first examples will be basic in nature.
-In order to use this properly the CSV files will need to be downloaded.
+In order to use this properly the CSV files will need to be downloaded or I will use datasets that are buld into popular packages such as gapminder

 R is a statistical analysis tool, not a database tool.